-> This Regulation, hereinafter, shall be called the Regulation for Doctor of Philosophy in Management/Humanities & Social Sciences/ Commerce/ Communication under Birla Global University, Bhubaneswar 2017.This Regulation in letter & spirit, is in conformity with the University Grants Commission Regulations, 2016 i.e., Minimum Standards and Procedure for Award of M.Phil./Ph.D.
-Degree notified by the Ministry of Human Resources Development on 5th May 2016.
+This Regulation, hereinafter, shall be called the Regulation for Doctor of Philosophy in Management, Humanities & Social Sciences, Commerce, and Communication under Birla Global University, Bhubaneswar 2017.
+The Regulation conforms with the University Grants Commission Regulations, 2016 i.e., Minimum Standards and Procedure for Award of M.Phil./PhD Degree notified by the Ministry of Human Resources Development on 5th May 2016.

 RELAXATION TO (a) ABOVE